fbeaufume/spring-graphql-sample/README.md

 ![GraphQL and Spring Boot](doc/graphql-spring-boot.png)

-This is a sample GraphQL backend based on Spring Boot, GraphQL Java (the core GraphQL library in Java) and GraphQL Java Kickstart (provides Spring Boot integration of GraphQL Java).
+This is a sample GraphQL backend based on Spring Boot, GraphQL Java (the core GraphQL library in Java) and GraphQL Java Kickstart (provides Spring Boot integration for GraphQL Java).

 For GraphQL see https://graphql.org/.